 Feeling happy and safe for the first time since her teens, she has finally decided it was time to take up the contact with her family again…

-An unsuspecting Granny picks up the phone late one night, almost dropping it when she heard her daughter’s voice.
+An unsuspecting Granny picks up the phone late one night, almost dropping it when she hears her daughter’s voice.

 Shasta is talking to her mother as if she had never left, and doesn’t seem to notice the apparent reserve in Granny’s voice.

-‘… there’ll be a new little Countess Di Grisogno in March sometime…’
+‘… so there’ll be a new little Countess Di Grisogno dell’Aquila in March sometime…’

 ‘Are you sure?’